 While there are other CMS platforms you could use feasibly, I recommend all content marketers get used to WordPress and get to know the platform.
 At one point or another, you’ll likely be using this.

-3. Google Analytics
+4. Google Analytics

 Like WordPress, I recommend learning Google Analytics, if only because you’ll probably end up using it someday if you’re not already.

-More importantly, you can use it to store content topic ideas and to manage your editorial calendar.
+You can use it to store content topic ideas and to manage your editorial calendar.
 You can actually create a calendar view and assign writers, create checklists, and add custom dimensions like price, property, word length, and more.

 Here’s an example from Everything But The Plant (a cannabis industry supplier):

-Most content marketing programs are centered on some level of SEO-driven keyword research.
-Doing keyword research is probably the best way to model out the expected value of your content program – in other words, you can estimate the level of certainty that you’ll rank for the keyword (its difficulty), the relative intent of the keyword (the CPC), and the estimated volume (the monthly search volume).
+In other words, you can estimate the level of certainty that you’ll rank for the keyword (its difficulty), the relative intent of the keyword (the CPC), and the estimated volume (the monthly search volume).

 Keyword and SEO research can also give you a great lens by which you can view competitors’ efforts.